 This week’s blog was written by Allie F., a Bucktails alumni.
-Allie is a high school sophomore who plans to pursue a career in medicine.
+Allie is a high school junior who plans to pursue a career in medicine.
 She decided to attend the Wildlife Leadership Academy due to her interest in biology and nature.
-In her spare time she enjoys music, dance, and hunting.
+In her spare time, she enjoys music, dance, and hunting.

 The photos used in this blog belong to the author.